SourMesen/Mesen/Docs/content/configuration/Video.md

 **Force background display in first column**: The NES has a flag that prevents the background from rendering in the first 8 pixels on the left of the screen.
 When enabled, this option forces the background to be rendered in the first 8 pixels, no matter what the flag's value is.

 **Force sprite display in first column**: The NES has a flag that prevents sprites from rendering in the first 8 pixels on the left of the screen.
 When enabled, this option forces the sprites to be rendered in the first 8 pixels, no matter what the flag's value is.

+**Screen Rotation**: Rotates the display by the specified angle.
+This is useful to play games (generally homebrew games) designed for a vertical display.